jlafevers/blue-ridge-parking/README.md

 # Blue Ridge Parking — Reservation Website

-A reservation + payment site for Blue Ridge Parking (brtruckparking.com): a landing page, a reservation form with live pricing (Daily/Weekly/Monthly), and a Stripe Checkout backend that actually takes payment.
+A reserva tion + payment site for Blue Ridge Parking (brtruckparking.com): a landing page, a reservation form with live pricing (Daily/Weekly/Monthly), and a Stripe Checkout backend that actually takes payment.